Isabella Campbell, Countess Cawdor

-Isabella Campbell, Countess Cawdor of Castlemartin (née Lady Isabella Rachel Stanhope; born 1 October 1966) is a British fashion editor, stylist, and interior decorator.
+Isabella Campbell, Countess Cawdor (née Lady Isabella Rachel Stanhope; born 11 October 1966) is a British fashion editor, stylist, and interior decorator.
 She was a former fashion editor at British Vogue.

 Early life and family

-Lady Isabella Stanhope was born on 1 October 1966 to William Stanhope, 11th Earl of Harrington and his third wife, Priscilla Margaret Cubitt.
-Her maternal great-grandfather was Henry Cubitt, 2nd Baron Ashcombe.
-She grew up in Ballingarry, County Limerick, Ireland.
+Lady Isabella Stanhope was born in 1966 at the Greenmount estate in Patrickswell, County Limerick, Ireland, to William Stanhope, 11th Earl of Harrington and his third wife, Priscilla Margaret Cubitt.
+She grew up in Ballingarry, County Limerick.

 Career

 Lady Isabella worked as a fashion editor for British Vogue.
 She also worked as a designer for Holland & Holland, partnering with Stella Tennant.

 After her marriage, she worked in freelance projects with Bruce Weber, Mario Testino, and Annie Leibovitz.
 She also works as a landlord and property manager over the rental properties on the Cawdor family estate.
 She runs a location and production company from Cawdor, organising photo shoots for magazines, ordering props for photo shoots, and casting actors for films.